Chester A. Arthur: 1884 presidential election

-Administration and cabinet

 Judicial appointments

 Arthur made appointments to fill two vacancies on the United States Supreme Court.
 The first vacancy arose in July 1881 with the death of Associate Justice Nathan Clifford, a Democrat who had been a member of the Court since before the Civil War.
 Arthur nominated Horace Gray, a distinguished jurist from the Massachusetts Supreme Judicial Court to replace him, and the nomination was easily confirmed.
 Gray would serve on the Court for over 20 years until resigning in 1902.
 The second vacancy occurred when Associate Justice Ward Hunt retired in January 1882.
 Arthur first nominated his old political boss, Roscoe Conkling; he doubted that Conkling would accept, but felt obligated to offer a high office to his former patron.
 The Senate confirmed the nomination but, as expected, Conkling declined it, the last time a confirmed nominee declined an appointment.
 Senator George Edmunds was Arthur's next choice, but he declined to be considered.
 Instead, Arthur nominated Samuel Blatchford, who had been a judge on the Second Circuit Court of Appeals for the prior four years.
 Blatchford accepted, and his nomination was approved by the Senate within two weeks.
 Blatchford served on the Court until his death in 1893.